CryptorGit/Artificial-Mario-Intelligence/README.md

 The client window will display the game and send frames to the server, which responds with actions predicted by the policy.

+## Utilities

+- `server/src/display_server.py` can be run to check the resolution of frames arriving over gRPC.
+- `client/src/action_test.py` presses each controller button in turn for debugging.
+- Reward calculation parameters are located in `client/src/config.py`.

 ## Troubleshooting

-If the client exits with a gRPC connection error such as `UNAVAILABLE: failed to connect to all addresses`, ensure that the server is running and accessible at the address specified by the `MARIO_SERVER` environment variable (the same variable also controls the address that the server listens on).
-Start the server in another terminal using:
+If the client exits with a gRPC connection error such as `UNAVAILABLE: failed to connect to all addresses`, ensure that the server is running and reachable at the address configured for the client.
+The server listening address is controlled by the `MARIO_SERVER` environment variable.
+Start the server using:

 ```bash
 python server/src/server.py